IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "10"

-variableDefinition "The average of the standard deviations of the time domain signals of the gravity accelerat ion in the X-axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the standard deviations of the time domain signals of the gravity acceleration in the X-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.8295549  to  -0.9967642"
+rangeOfValues      "-0.996764227384615  to  -0.829554947808219"

 [,13]